Main page

 How Does ABM Assortment Help in This?

-• What clothing styles are represented in the category?
+• Which clothing styles dominate the category.

 Improve assortment management